FAFSA Myths & Facts

 Myth: My parents make too much money, so I won't qualify for any aid.

 Fact: There is no income cutoff to qualify for federal student aid.
-Most people qualify for some type of financial aid, including federal student loans.
+Many qualify for some type of financial aid, including federal work study and student loans.

 Myth: Someone else in my family did not qualify for federal aid, so I won't.